 The PA Child Protective Services Act was signed into law in 1975 and revised in 2015.
-23 pieces of legislation were recently enacted, changing how Pennsylvania responds to child abuse.
-These changes will significantly impact the reporting, investigation, assessment, prosecution and judicial handling of child abuse and neglect cases.
+Twenty-three pieces of legislation were recently enacted, changing how Pennsylvania responds to child abuse.
+These changes significantly impacted reporting, investigation, assessment, prosecution and judicial handling of child abuse and neglect cases.

-The new laws will expand and further define mandatory reporters and the reporting process, increase penalties for those mandated to report suspected child abuse who fail to do so, and provide protections from employment discrimination for filing a good faith report of child abuse.
+The new laws expanded and further defined mandatory reporters and the reporting process, increase penalties for those mandated to report suspected child abuse who fail to do so, and provide protections from employment discrimination for filing a good faith report of child abuse.
 It was enacted to protect children from abuse, allow the opportunity for healthy growth and development and whenever possible, preserve and stabilize the family.